 Because of the diversified goals and needs of its students, Shasta College offers a wide range of programs and services, including counseling, tutoring, financial aid, performing arts and athletic events, student activities, veterans’ services, cultural events, lecture series, workshops, and art exhibits.
-Shasta College has extensive offerings on the Internet and through Interactive Television (ITV).
-Shasta College also offers instruction and student services at the Downtown Campus, Intermountain Campus, Tehama Campus, and Trinity Campus and each location utilizes ITV and computer-assisted learning to supplement on-site courses.
+Shasta College has extensive offerings through both in-person and online classes.
+Shasta College also offers instruction and student services at the Downtown Campus, Intermountain Campus, Tehama Campus, and Trinity Campus and each location utilizes computer-assisted learning to supplement on-site courses.

 Fall 2020 marked the 70th Anniversary of Shasta College, serving the north state with pride and distinction.